amplience/dc-demostore-core/README.md

 # Amplience Reference Storefront Architecture – Core Package

-`amp-rsa-core` is a React/Material/NextJS front-end e-Commerce application, implemented with Typescript, showcasing Amplience Dynamic Media and Dynamic Content.
+`dc-demostore-core` is a React/Material/NextJS front-end e-Commerce application, implemented with Typescript, showcasing Amplience Dynamic Media and Dynamic Content.

 It uses GraphQL as an integration layer for e-Commerce.
 What does this mean exactly? it means that <!-- TODO: high level detail -->